pemcoins/.github/README.md

-# .github
+# PEMCOINS Organization *Public* Profile

-PEMCOINS Organization Profile
+This repository is visible to the internet so be on your best behavior.